zhaohb/ollama_ov/README.md

 ### Start Ollama

-`ollama serve` is used when you want to start ollama without running the desktop application.
+Setting `GODEBUG=cgocheck=0`env and `ollama serve` is used when you want to start ollama without running the desktop application.

 ## Building from source